jameseh/qtile-config/README.md

 Feel free to reach out by opening an issue on the GitHub repository if you need any assistance or have questions regarding customization.

+## Dependencies

+This configuration does not have any external dependencies.

 ## License

 This project is licensed under the MIT License.
 For detailed information, please refer to the [LICENSE](https://github.com/jameseh/qtile-config/blob/main/LICENSE) file.